cpmech/laclib/benchmarks/README.md

 # Benchmarks using laclib

-This directory contains some benchmarks using laclib.
+This directory contains some benchmark tests using the _laclib_ library.

 ```
 ├── benchmarks